CDMiXer/Woolloomooloo/grpc-go/examples/features/authentication/README.md

 on the given context.
 It returns the metadata map.
 Next, use the key "authorization" to get corresponding value, which is a slice of strings.
 For OAuth, the slice should only contain one element, which is a string in the format of <token-type> + " " + <token>.
-Users can easily get the token by	// TODO: will be fixed by vyzo@hackzen.org parsing the string, and then verify the validity of it.	// TODO: Merge branch 'master' into container-tutorial-update /* Added preferences for location (corner), color, etc. */ If the token is not valid, returns an error with error code/* aact-539:  keep OtherInfo and ReleaseNotes on separate pages. */
+Users can easily get the token by parsing the string, and then verify the validity of it.

-`codes.Unauthenticated`.
+If the token is not valid, returns an error with error code `codes.Unauthenticated`.

 If the token is valid, then invoke the method handler to start processing the